Onaayum Aattukkuttiyum: Plot

-A man with a gunshot wound collapses on the side of a road, where passers-by notice him but avoid taking any action.
+A man with a gunshot wound collapses on the side of a road, where passersby notice him but avoid taking any action.
 Chandru, a medical student, comes across the bleeding man and tries to get him medical help, but to no avail.
-Finally, he takes the stranger to his house and performs a surgery to save his life.
-This act comes to haunt him as the man, known as Wolf, actually had escaped police that night.
+Finally, he takes the stranger to his house and performs surgery to save his life.
+This act comes to haunt him, as the man, known as Wolf, actually escaped police that night.
 Chandru’s entire family is taken into police custody for aiding and abetting a criminal.

 Meanwhile, at the police station, a police officer is seen giving information about Wolf’s whereabouts to Thamba, another criminal.
 Thamba wants to kill Wolf and his family.
 Chandru receives a phone call from Wolf, who wants to meet him at a train station.
 The police give Chandru a gun and ask him to kill Wolf, as they know Wolf will flee if he sees police nearby.
 However, Wolf kidnaps Chandru on a hijacked train.
 They go to a temple, where Wolf meets a blind woman.
 While waiting near a building, Chandru attacks Wolf with a rock and subdues him.
 As Chandru goes to call the police, Wolf escapes with the woman.

 Chandru follows Wolf and sees him meeting another woman and a little girl who is also blind.
 Confronting Wolf again, Chandru threatens to shoot the girl and forces, Wolf, to the ground.
 They’re, however, kidnapped by Thamba’s men in a van.
 Wolf and Chandru gain control of the van after Wolf pushes out one of Thamba’s men.
 They go to Calvary Cemetery, where another blind man awaits.
 All of them are actually there to light candles in a memorial for the blind man and woman’s son, who was inadvertently killed by Wolf while working for Thamba.
-Since then, Wolf had been taking care of the family, and they, in turn, treat him like their own son.
+Since then, Wolf has been taking care of the family, and they, in turn, treat him like their own son.
 Wolf had also stopped working for Thamba, hence why Thamba wants to kill him.
-Just then, the police and one of Thamba’s men attack them and kill the blind man and another lady.
+Just then, the police and one of Thamba’s men attacked them and killed the blind man and another lady.

-Wolf carries the blind woman and little girl to a basement car park, where someone supposes to fetch them.
+Wolf carries the blind woman and little girl to a basement car park, where someone is supposed to fetch them.
 However, Thamba’s men ambush and kill the woman while Wolf was protecting the little girl.
-Chandru, realising Wolf is not evil as depicted by the police, rushes to help Wolf kill Thamba’s men.
+Chandru, realising Wolf is not as evil as depicted by the police, rushes to help Wolf kill Thamba’s men.
 Wolf, convinced that Chandru would take care of the girl, shoots himself in the stomach and surrenders to the police.
-The movie ends with Chandru walking away from a scene carrying the girl.
+The movie ends with Chandru walking away from a scene, carrying the girl.